QuantFILab/pmarupanthorn/content/research/AI and Machine Learning in Finance and Insurance.md

 ---
 title: AI and Machine Learning in Finance and Insurance
-summary: My focus is on portfolio optimization and management across various asset classes such as equity, commodities, and ETFs, as well as different investment styles.
-Additionally, I conduct deep mathematical analysis on these areas.
+summary: My focus is on applying AI and machine learning techniques in finance and insurance, covering areas such as risk assessment, algorithmic trading, and predictive modeling.
+Additionally, I conduct deep mathematical analysis to enhance model robustness and interpretability in these domains.
 date: "2024-06-28T00:00:00Z"

 type: docs